deckarep/ziglang-set/README.md

   * A few flavors to choose from
     * NOTE: Future versions of Zig [will be deprecating the `managed` variants](https://ziglang.org/download/0.14.0/release-notes.html#Embracing-Unmanaged-Style-Containers), and this repo will be following suit.
     * Hash-based: everyday usecase, optimized for lookups primarily, insertion/removal secondarily - [further reading](https://devlog.hexops.com/2022/zig-hashmaps-explained/)
-      * HashSetManaged - initializes with an allocator and holds it internally (built on top of unmanaged)
-      * HashSetUnmanaged - does not hold an allocator, smaller footprint
     * Array-based: more specialized, iteration much faster, insertion order preserved, indexing into underylying data - [further reading](https://devlog.hexops.com/2022/zig-hashmaps-explained/)
-      * ArrayHashSetManaged - initializes with an allocator and holds it internally (built on top of unmanaged)
-      * ArrayHashSetUnmanaged - does not hold an allocator, smaller footprint
   * Common set operations
     * add, append, appendSlice
     * remove, removeAll